-Slightly more than half (53 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year.
+Slightly more than half (53 percent) of surveyed MSMEsi were online, meaning that they had reported using digital toolsii for business purposes in the past year.

-Surveyed MSMEs were using new digital tools across business activities.
-Online MSMEs reported using WhatsApp to market to customers (30 percent), communicate with suppliers (28 percent), communicate with customers (27 percent), and conduct customer research (23 percent) in the past 30 days.
+Surveyed MSMEs were using digital tools across business activities about which they were asked.
+Surveyed online MSMEsiii reported using WhatsApp to market to customers (30 percent), communicate with suppliers (28 percent), communicate with customers (27 percent), and conduct customer research (23 percent) in the past 30 days.

-Surveyed online MSMEs recognized the importance of new digital tools during COVID-19: 73 percent of online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.
-In addition, a large majority (83 percent) of surveyed online MSMEs reported that Facebook appsii helped them adapt to the COVID-19 environment.
+Surveyed online MSMEs recognized the importance of digital tools during COVID-19: 73 percent of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.
+In addition, a large majority (83 percent) of surveyed online MSMEs reported that Facebook apps^{iv} helped them adapt to the COVID-19 environment.

 Both surveyed online and offline MSMEs reported facing similar difficulties when using digital tools, though their most frequently cited difficulties varied.
-Poor or no internet connectivity was the most frequently reported answer option by online MSMEs (41 percent).
-In comparison, the most frequently reported difficulty by offline MSMEs was a lack of knowledge in using digital tools (45 percent).
+Poor or no internet connectivity was the most frequently reported answer option by surveyed online MSMEs (41 percent).
+In comparison, the most frequently reported difficulty by surveyed offline MSMEs was a lack of knowledge in using digital tools (45 percent).

-Sri Lanka's micro, small, and medium enterprise (MSME)^{III} sector has underpinned the last ten years of the country's economic growth until the COVID-19-induced economic slowdown in 2020.1 By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies)^{IV} can play an important role in pandemic recovery.2 A survey conducted by DAI and Ipsos between July and August 2021 shows that slightly more than half (53 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-

-19.° Of those MSMEs who had used digital tools in the past year, more than half (73 percent) reported that digital tools were important or essential to keeping their business running during COVID-19.
+Sri Lanka's micro, small, and medium enterprise (MSME) sector has underpinned the last ten years of the country's economic growth until the COVID-19-induced economic slowdown in 2020.1 By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) can play an important role in pandemic recovery.2 A survey conducted by DAI and Ipsos between July and August 2021 shows that slightly more than half (53 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year during COVID-19.^v Of those surveyed MSMEs who had used digital tools in the past year, more than half (73 percent) reported that digital tools were important or essential to keeping their business running during COVID-19.